Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/setup-customize-alerts.md

 title: Configure an SMTP server and customize email for alerts and feedback requests in TFS
-description: Configure an SMTP server and customize email for alerts and feedback requests in TFS ms.assetid: f49fce23-2808-450b-a2de-7d5a83401d30 ms.manager: douge ms.author: elbatk ms.date: 09/01/2016 ms.prod: vs-devops-alm ms.technology: vs-devops-admin ms.topic: get-started-article
+description: Configure an SMTP server and customize email for alerts and feedback requests in TFS ms.assetid: f49fce23-2808-450b-a2de-7d5a83401d30 ms.topic: conceptual ms.manager: douge ms.author: elbatk
+author: elbatk
+ms.date: 09/01/2016
+ms.prod: devops
+ms.technology: tfs-admin
 ---

 # Configure an SMTP server and customize email for alerts and feedback requests in TFS